Kurohyou/Roll20-Snippets/The K Scaffold for Character Sheets/README.md

 <button name="act_my-button-action" hidden type="action" title="%{my-button-action}"></button>
 <input name="attr_my_button_action" type="hidden" title="%{my_button_action}" value="">
 ```
 The `roller` mixin creates a set of three elements that are meant to work together and require sheetworker support to work.
 Only the roll button is visible to the user.
-The benefit of this construction is that it creates a button that will trigger CRP or other sheetworker actions, but can be dragged to the user's macro bar unlike a base action button.
+The benefit of this construction is that it creates a button that will trigger [Custom Roll Parsing(CRP)](https://wiki.roll20.net/Custom_Roll_Parsing) or other sheetworker actions, but can be dragged to the user's macro bar unlike a base action button.
 This mixin requires using the trigger functionality of the scaffold and will add a default trigger for the function `initiateRoll()` if no trigger is passed.
 #### input-label(label,inputObj,divObj,spanObj)
 ```js
 - let inputObj = {name:'my attribute',type:'text',value:''};